cosmonic-labs/event-sourcing/README.md

 ## Running test

-Composes and runs a simple test of the bank account aggregate.
+Composes and runs a simple test of the bank account command handler.

 Requirements: